dfuse-io/docs/content/guides/eosio/tutorials/push-notifications.md

 ## Token Management

-First, head on to our self-service API management portal ({{<externalLink href="https://app.dfuse.io">}}), after signing up you will be able to create long-term API keys.
+First, head on to our self-service API management portal ({{< external-link href="https://app.dfuse.io">}}), after signing up you will be able to create long-term API keys.

-Once you have this API key, call the  endpoint {{< externalLink href="https://auth.dfuse.io/v1/auth/issue">}} to get a fresh Authentication Token (JWT).
+Once you have this API key, call the  endpoint {{< external-link href="https://auth.dfuse.io/v1/auth/issue">}} to get a fresh Authentication Token (JWT).

 {{< tabs "authentication" >}}
 {{< tab lang="go" >}}